nimbix/jardoc/docs/apps_tutorial.md

 Users can also check application logs in their user space on Jarvice interface.

-Let’s create a very basic **ffmpeg** application that will be used to convert uploaded video to `h265` codec.
+Let us create a very basic **ffmpeg** application that will be used to convert uploaded video to `h265` codec.
 User will be able to set `crf` (video quality).
 To simplify this tutorial, we will not consider anything else than video (sound streams, subtitles, etc. will be ignored).

 Note that you can easily find video samples here: [jell.yfish.us](https://jell.yfish.us/).